sonebo/brownbag-the-terminal/the-terminal.md

 - History expansion: !! and !number

 - CTRL + O - run a sequence of commands from your history

 ---
-# Keyboard tricks ⌨️

-# Beginning and end of line

-- CTRL + A
-- CTRL + E

----